Aerial Grasping via Maximizing Delta-Arm Workspace Utilization: Experiments

 \subsection{Real-World Experiments}

 We further validated the feasibility of our method in real-world experiments, as shown in Fig.~\ref{fig:realworld}.
 Our real-world platform consists of a quadrotor using NVIDIA Jetson Orin NX 16GB as the onboard computer and a delta arm with a hook-and-loop mechanism attached to its end-effector.
 The platform's state estimation is achieved by fusing data from the NOKOV Motion Capture System and the inertia measurement unit (IMU).
 In this experiment, the aerial manipulator needs to execute an aerial grasping task, using the hook-and-loop mechanism to pick up rectangular boxes with corresponding hook-and-loop surfaces.
 The box is placed on a table of a certain height, and the experiment is divided into two scenarios (Experiment 1 and Experiment 2) based on different box placement angles.
 Due to the limited sensing capabilities of our experimental platform, we represented the scene using pre-constructed point cloud maps.
-The starting and ending points of the aerial manipulator remain fixed, while the position and orientation of the boxes are obtained through NOKOV Motion Capture System.
+The starting and ending points of the aerial manipulator remain fixed, while the position and orientation of the boxes are obtained through the NOKOV Motion Capture System.
+The controller design for the aerial manipulator follows the approach outlined in~\cite{chen2025ndob}.

 In Experiment 1, the box was placed horizontally on the table surface, requiring the aerial manipulator's end-effector to approach the target with an orientation parallel to the table.
 For Experiment 2, the box was positioned at an inclined angle, necessitating the aerial manipulator to adjust its grasping orientation based on target pose information.